tagsmith-org/demo3-ecommerce-storefront/README.md

   - Delete products
   - View all products in table format
   - Real-time data from backend API
-  - **Note**: In this demo, admin panel is integrated into the frontend for convenience.
-In production systems, admin panels are typically separate applications with proper authentication and authorization.
 - Responsive navigation
 - Contact form with validation styling
 - Social media integration